- Search The Registry

 - Street Team Youth Programs

 - My Account

 *The Japanese Black Studies Association (JBSA) began on this date in 1954.
-It is a society that was founded under the name of "Black Research Society".
+It is a society founded under the name of the "Black Research Society."

-Nukina Yoshitaka, scholar in American literature was one of the group’s founders.
-He wrote that he was motivated to create the Black Studies Association in because he believed Japanese under United States military control had a commonality with African Americans, as both groups had their nationalistic/racial pride stripped by American capitalism and imperialism.
+Nukina Yoshitaka, a scholar in American literature, was one of the group’s founders.
+He wrote that he was motivated to create the Black Studies Association because he believed the Japanese under the United States military control had a commonality with African Americans, as both groups had their nationalistic/racial pride stripped by American capitalism and imperialism.

-Since its founding, it has continued steady activities for more than 60 years, holding monthly meetings and annual national conventions targeting Black (African) culture and history, publishing journals and newsletters, and enlightening society.
-During that time, published several books and translations have been edited by the association.
+Since its founding, it has continued steady activities for over 60 years, holding monthly meetings and annual national conventions targeting Black (African) culture and history, publishing journals and newsletters, and enlightening society.
+During that time, published several books and translations have been and edited by the association.
 In June 2004, the "50th Anniversary International Convention" was held.
 In recent years, international exchange activities have become active.

-JBHA is active in various regions such as Africa, the United States, the Caribbean, Europe, and Japan.
-We hold regular meetings and national conventions (June), and publish the journal "Black Studies" (once a year) and newsletter (twice a year).
-The "Black Research Society" was renamed "Black Research Society" on June 26, 2016 and took a new step.
+JBHA is active in various regions, such as Africa, the United States, the Caribbean, Europe, and Japan.
+We hold regular meetings and national conventions (June) and publish the journal "Black Studies" (once a year) and newsletter (twice a year).
+The "Black Research Society" was renamed "Black Research Society" on June 26, 2016, and took a new step.
 Toru Kiuchi is the current president of the Japan Black Studies Association.
-On June 18, 2020, he issued a letter to JBSA membership addressing the killing of George Floyd in Minneapolis.
+On June 18, 2020, he issued a letter to JBSA members addressing the killing of George Floyd in Minneapolis.